Waulking song: In media

 The song "Ebudæ" by Enya derives its melody from a Hebridean waulking song.
 Ebudae is the Latin name for the Hebrides.

-The act of waulking, complete with a song, was showcased in Season 1 of the television series Outlander.
+The act of waulking, complete with a song, was showcased in season 1 of the television series Outlander.
 As Claire Fraser travels the Mackenzie lands with her eventual husband Jamie's party to collect rents, she spends time with a group of women who are waulking wool.

-The act of waulking, complete with a song and the phrase "waulking the tweed," are shown in the Season 9 Christmas Special of Call the Midwife.
+The act of waulking, including a song and the phrase "waulking the tweed," is shown in the season 9 Christmas special of Call The Midwife.
 When the midwives journey to the Outer Hebrides, one of their patients participates in waulking tweed, which is shown as a communal activity for the island's women.